clojure-emacs/clj-refactor.el/README.md

    [clojure-snippets](https://github.com/mpenet/clojure-snippets), early fork of dnolens' with tons of additions and MELPA compatible

-## Changing the way how the ns declaration is sorted
+## Changing the way the ns declaration is sorted

 By default sort ns `sn` will sort your ns declaration alphabetically.
 You can change this by setting `cljr-sort-comparator` in your clj-refactor